mikeklepacz/CRM/replit.md

 - Reset button resets only the active theme's colors to defaults
 - Your custom colors automatically load when switching themes

-### 5. Sales Dashboard Workflow
+### 5. Client Dashboard Workflow
-The Sales Dashboard automatically loads both sheets:
+The Client Dashboard automatically loads both sheets:

 **For Agents:**
 1. See all unclaimed stores (from Store Database)